Group selection and shrinkage: Structured sparsity for semiparametric additive models: Computation

-The combined algorithm first produces a candidate solution using coordinate descent and then follows up with local search.
+To summarize, the algorithm first produces a candidate solution using coordinate descent and then follows up by solving the local search problem \eqref{eq:ls}.
 This scheme is iterated until the solution cannot be improved.
-Compared with coordinate descent alone, coordinate descent with local search can yield significantly lower objective values in high-correlation scenarios.
-Empirical comparisons of the algorithms are provided in Section \ref{sec:simulations}.
-Algorithm \ref{alg:cdls} is guaranteed to converge because Algorithm \ref{alg:ls} never increases the objective value (by construction), Algorithm \ref{alg:cd} is convergent, and the objective function is bounded below.
+In the experiments to come, we solve the local search problem with subset sizes $s=1$ at each iteration of the loop.
+Compared with coordinate descent alone, this scheme can yield significantly lower objective values in high-correlation scenarios.